 The boring, exciting enterprise facts

-Qumulo for AWS has a complete set of enterprise features like NFS, SMB, FTP, and REST.
+The tools and applications on which you’ve built your business are now available in the cloud, without the need to re-architect.
+Qumulo for AWS has a complete set of enterprise features like support for NFS, SMB, FTP, and REST.
 Continuous replication moves data between your on-premise Qumulo cluster and Qumulo for AWS.
 And you get robust DR through continuous replication along with the snapshots.

-Qumulo’s visibility into the file system is unmatched in the industry.
+Qumulo’s visibility into the file system is unmatched in the industry, and it makes storage management so much easier!
 You can instantly identify throughput and IOPS hotspots, the most active clients and paths, and get accurate reports of how much usable storage you have.
 If you have a rogue process or user who’s monopolizing system resources, apply a quota in real time to take back control.

 Use the tools you’re familiar with to deploy and manage your storage, like Terraform and CloudFormation to automatically spin up Qumulo for AWS.